s3u/readme/README.md

 What I don’t prefer:

-* Victim mindset
+* Victim mindset and learned helplessness — corp life gives plenty of opportunities to develop such tendencies.
+Fight those.
-* Not following through or throwing things over the fence
+* Starting things and getting busy without a clear purpose and metrics to inform success.
-* Assuming, instead of asking
+* Assuming, instead of asking.

 My blindspots: